 Inactive or Expired Yeast

 Yeast is a living organism, and its vitality is paramount to successful rising.
 If your yeast is old, has expired, or has been stored improperly (e.g., in an unsealed container or warm environment), it may no longer be active enough to leaven your dough effectively.
 This is often the primary suspect behind a flat loaf.
+For see our home kitchen recommendations on this site.

 Incorrect Liquid Temperature